tallevy95/HTTP_server-org_github_info/README.md

 Description:

-	- approach_1.py will generate a data.csv file that contains the wanted information (more on that later).
+	- approach_1.py will generate a data.csv file containing the requested information (more on this later).
-	- approach_2.py will generate a HTTP server using Flask that contains the wanted information (more on that later).
+	- approach_2.py will generate a HTTP server using Flask that contains the requested information (more on this later).

-	The wanted information:
+	The requested information:
 	- Name
 	- Owner
 	- URL
-	- Creation Time
+	- Creation time
 	- Number of stars

 Installation: